 Nearby wedding venues and hotels Pennard House, Bowlish House and Sparkford Hall all offer accommodation if you are looking for a luxurious bed for you and your guests to lay your heads upon – even if you don’t want to hold your reception there.

 Alternatively, if you’re a true festival goer camping is of course the only option!

-For a more personalised set of wedding businesses based around exactly where you want to get married, go through and register at www.theweddingsecret.co.uk.
-Here you can enter the postcode of where you want to get married, taken from the venue’s address, or the nearest town or county to your desired location and our site will provide a bespoke list of suppliers based in terms of distance from you.
+For a more personalised set of wedding businesses based around exactly where you want to get married, go to www.theweddingsecret.co.uk.
+Here you can search by county and our site will provide a bespoke list of suppliers based in terms of distance from you.